Garden waste collection

 What goes in your garden bin

 We collect garden waste from domestic properties.

-Only the following garden waste materials can be put in your garden bin
+You can put the following garden waste materials in your garden bin:

 - twigs and small branches